ktaylor63/southeast/site/content/news/endangered-species-act-protections-proposed-for-two-appalachian-crayfishes-in-kentucky-virginia-and-west-virginia.md

 ---
-title: 'Endangered Species Act Protections Proposed for Two Appalachian Crayfishes in Kentucky, Virginia and West Virginia'
+title: 'Endangered Species Act protections proposed for two Appalachian Crayfishes in Kentucky, Virginia and West Virginia'
 description: 'The U.S. Fish and Wildlife Service today proposed to list the Big Sandy crayfish and the Guyandotte River crayfish as endangered under the Endangered Species Act (ESA).'
 date: '2015-04-06'
 hero: